 If you really do need extra space, you can always pull out the drip tray.
 Just make sure you don’t accidentally pull out the hidden storage drawer in the process.

 No matter how great your espresso machine seems, you can never go wrong with a safety net.
 That’s exactly what the two year warranty on the Barista Pro provides.
 Granted, it is a limited warranty, so you can’t rely on Breville to cover everything.
-Unfortunately, you won’t get a free replacement if you drop your Barista Pro into the ocean or use it to fend off a pack of hungry wolves.

 However, you can count on the warranty to cover manufacturer defects.
 As long as you notice these issues within the first two years, Breville has your back.

-How To Use the Breville Barista Pro Espresso Machine
+How to Use the Breville Barista Pro Espresso Machine

 I’ve spent a lot of time talking up this espresso maker in my Breville Barista Pro review, but that’s not all I’m here for.
 Let’s put words into action and talk about how to actually use this machine to prepare espresso.